ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-25-creating-a-shortcut-keys-using-PERSONAL-XLSB.md

 ![save-personal-macro](/images/save-personal-macro.png)

 Although I found all of the above ideas helpful for explaining something when I share my screen remotely, I’ve been using them even before the pandemic started because looking at the same screen together in the office is screen-share at the end.
-I hope you find them useful and please feel free to contact me if you want to share your tips.
+I hope you find them useful and please feel free to [contact me](mailto:ericsoonyoulkwon@gmail.com){:target="_blank"} if you want to share your tips.